| This is the 117th story of Our Life Logs |

-Despite the spoil, I felt there was always a lack of emotional connection between my parents and me.
+Despite getting spoiled, I felt there was always a lack of emotional connection between my parents and me.
 I did have a close relationship with my dad in the early days.
 He would drive me to all my soccer practices and games to cheer me on.
-He would take me to get ice cream after getting my braces tightened.
+He would also take me to get ice cream after getting my braces tightened.
 However, those moments of happiness happened less often as I grew up.
 After I quit soccer in the eighth grade, we didn’t have much of a relationship anymore, somehow.

 My maternal grandma was the only family member that I felt close with.
 My cousin and I used to sleep over at her house all the time.
 Grandma had an infectious sense of humor that always kept a smile on my face, and she was always patient with us.
 Sometimes, we’d wake her up in the middle of the night to tell her that we were hungry.
 Instead of scolding us and making us go back to sleep, she’d get up and make us something, usually creamed corn, one of our favorites.
 As we ate our corn, we’d play Mad-Libs and laugh at my grandma’s crazy answers.
 It would ask for a body part and she’d say “butt” or something else funny.
 There was never a dull moment with her.
 She filled my childhood with love and laughter that every child deserves.